-The User Station's KVM Client window opens after accessing a KVM port.
-The video of the target server that is connected to the KVM port is displayed in the KVM Client.
+The KVM Client window opens after accessing a port.
+The video of the target server that is connected to the port is displayed in the KVM Client.
 You can use the attached keyboard and mouse to control the target server.